nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

     stop\_on\_deadlock, "If stop\_on\_deadlock is disabled, the GreedyScheduler constantly polls for the status of all the waiting entities to check if any of them are ready for execution."

-Example usage -
-The following code snippet configures a Greedy scheduler with a ManualClock option specified.
+Example usage – The following code snippet configures a Greedy Scheduler with a ManualClock option specified.

 .. code-block:: yaml